 Previously, online training offerings included:

-- At-Risk for elementary, middle, and high school trainings designed to prepare educators and other adults in the community to recognize when a young person shows signs of psychological distress and how to talk with a young person and connect them to supports.
+- At-Risk for early childhood educators, elementary, middle, and high school trainings designed to prepare educators and other adults in the community to recognize when a young person shows signs of psychological distress and how to talk with a young person and connect them to supports.

 - Step in, Speak Up!, a 30-minute online module, helps concerned adults support youth who may be struggling due to harassment or exclusion related to gender identity, orientation or other differences.